benjaminirving/mlseminars-autoencoders/README.md

 # mlseminars-autoencoders

-Slides for my autoencoder seminar
+Slides for my autoencoder seminar.
+Code based heavily on the keras library examples and keras blog (blog.keras.io).

 Notebook can be viewed in github by clicking on [Autoencoders.ipynb](https://github.com/benjaminirving/mlseminars-autoencoders/blob/master/Autoencoders.ipynb)